backes/javaslicer/README.txt

 Or you can run the dynamic slicer on it, and you should give the JVM some more memory:
 > java -Xmx2g -jar assembly/slicer.jar -p test.trace java.util.HashMap.clear:614

-The slicer give you a summary of the options available:
+The slicer gives you a summary of the options available:
 > java -jar assembly/slicer.jar

 The crucial part here is to define the slicing criterion.
 There are two options: